HernandoDuarte/Data-Analysis/README.md

-# excel-for-data-analysis
+# Data Analysis
-Work done in excel.
-Visualizations, pivot tables, macros, data cleaning etc.
+Work done in several tools, like excel, sql, tableau and python